aleert/curses_games/README.md

 call in you animation (and you cant specify other timeout than 0 for `asyncio.sleep` because, well, no asyncio compatible event loop is used).

-* `engine.registry.AnimationRegistry` class for registering your animations
+* `engine.registry.register_animation` class to register you animations in game.

 * `engine.utils.draw_frames` to draw miltiline string with curses